anukkrit149/starknet-staking-v2/README.md

 ## External Signer

-The external signer must implement a simple HTTP API, exposing a single `/sign` endpoint:

-- POST `/sign`: should return the signature for the transaction hash received as its input:
+To avoid users exposing their private keys our Validator program is capable of communicating with another process independent from the one provided here.

+This external signer must implement a simple HTTP server that waits for `POST` requests on an endpoint of the form `<signer_address>/sign`.
+This `<signer_address>` is the same one that should be specified when initializing the validator tool in the `signer-url` flag.

+The `POST` request will have the following form:
 ```json
 {
     "transaction_hash": "0x123"
 }
 ```

-Response should contain the ECDSA signature values r and s in an array:
+And answer with the ECDSA signature values `r` and `s` in an array:
 ```json
 {
   "signature": [